intelligent-machine-learning/dlrover/examples/pytorch/nanogpt/README.md

-# Pretrin Nano-GPT using DLRover ElasticJob on a k8s cluster
+# Pretrain Nano-GPT using DLRover

 The document describes how to use DLRover to pretrain a Nano-GPT model on a k8s cluster.